xinl961104/City_Analytics_Cloud/README.md

 How to automatic deploy with Anisble:

 Ansible Playbook Structure and Explaination
-In order to define each function of this application, we have decided to set five playbooks with different deployment services.
-Each function of the playbook has been described in the following passage:
-Nectar
-The purpose of this playbook is to automatically deploy the customized instances on Melbourne Research Cloud.

  - The main.yaml file in the host_vars folder sets the variables for creating instances including volume, security groups, instances, the Ubuntu image for instances, the key used to create instances and the flavor.
  - To customize the instances, we need to install openstacksdk, set up the image, create the instances, add security groups and volume onto the instances.
 All of these tasks have been put in the roles folder.
  - The nectar.yaml file defines the tasks that would be executed on which host and the variables that need to be used.